Failure to Seek Medical Evaluations

 Unfortunately, not all nursing home residents who may be experiencing pain are able to communicate that fact verbally.
 Nursing home staff should be trained to recognize nonverbal signs that a resident is in pain, such as:

 Other changes unassociated with pain may also trigger the need for medical evaluation.
-For instance, weight loss or weight gain may be an indication of a medical condition, a mental illness or reaction to medication.
+For instance, weight loss or weight gain may be an indication of a medical condition, a mental illness, or a reaction to the medication.

 A condition that goes undiagnosed or untreated can be harmful and even fatal.
-If your loved one in a nursing home was possibly harmed by a failure on the part of staff to seek a medical evaluation when one was called for, email or call the Slechter Law Firm in Louisville at 502-694-5407.
-We serve clients throughout Kentucky, Indiana and Tennessee.
+If your loved one in a nursing home was possibly harmed by a failure on the part of staff to seek a medical evaluation when one was called for, email or call the Slechter Law Firm in Louisville.
+We serve clients throughout Kentucky, Indiana, and Tennessee.
 Your call is complimentary and 100 percent confidential.